dcgsw30/sci-lit-api-express/README.md

 ![Action Box](/public/styles/images/action-boxes.png)

 Once the user clicks on the "Add Document" button, the application sends a POST request to the server, and immediately chains that request with a GET request to retrieve all stored documents.
-All documents will be displayed in the retrieved documents table, including the one we just added!
+All documents and their corresponding information will be displayed in the retrieved documents table, including the one we just added!
+If the user scrolls to the right of the table, there will be 2 red "edit" and "delete" buttons that modifies and deletes literature in the server too.

 ![Literature List](/public/styles/images/lit-list.png)